Groz-beckert

 Pan Africa is a joint venture company between Indonesia’s leading garment company, Pan Brothers Tbk and South African MSME, Faithfulness.

-At the inauguration ceremony of the joint venture company, Ambassador Al Farisi lauded the start of Pan Africa that he deemed as an ideal arrangement of mutually beneficial partnership.
+At the inauguration ceremony of the joint venture company, Ambassador Al Farisi lauded the start of Pan Africa which he deemed as an ideal arrangement of mutually beneficial partnership.

 The Indonesian ambassador was accompanied by Head of the Indonesia Trade Promotion Center in Johannesburg, Anggun Paramita Mahdi, and Director of Faithfulness, Selina Siganga.